 India to invest $1.46 trillion to lift virus-hit economy

-India’s prime minister says his country has done well in containing the coronavirus pandemic and announced $1.46 trillion infrastructure projects to boost the sagging economy
+India’s leader says his country has done well in containing the coronavirus pandemic and announced $1.46 trillion in infrastructure projects to boost the sagging economy

-The key lesson India learnt from the pandemic is to become self-reliant in manufacturing and developing itself as a key supply chain destination for international companies, Prime Minister Narendra Modi said.
+The key lesson India learned from the pandemic is to become self-reliant in manufacturing and developing itself as a key supply chain destination for international companies, Prime Minister Narendra Modi said.

-"The coronavirus epidemic is a big crisis, but it can’t stall India’s economic progress,’’ Modi said in a speech from New Delhi’s 17th century Mughal-era Red Fort to mark 74 years of the country's independence from British rule.
+"The coronavirus epidemic is a big crisis, but it can’t stall India’s economic progress,’’ Modi said in a speech from New Delhi’s 17th century Mughal-era Red Fort to mark the 73rd anniversary of India's independence from British rule.
+He wore an orange and white turban with a long scarf around his neck.

-He also said that three vaccines are in different phases of testing in India and it will start mass production as soon as it got a green light from scientists.
+He also said that three vaccines are in different phases of testing in India and mass production will begin as soon as scientists give the green light.
+Modi said that “detailed plans are in place for large-scale production” of a vaccine that will be made “available to every Indian.”

-India’s coronavirus death toll overtook Britain’s this week to become the fourth-highest in the world as the country reported over 2.5 million confirmed cases, just behind the U.S. and Brazil.
+India has confirmed more than 2.5 million virus cases, third behind the U.S. and Brazil.
+Its death toll of over 49,000 is fourth in the world.

+Modi also announced a national digital heath plan under which every Indian will get an identity card containing all health-related information.

 The International Monetary Fund projected a contraction of 4.5% for the Indian economy in 2020, a “historic low,” but said the country is expected to bounce back in 2021.